Shuzhengz/FRBB/README.md

 Build into binary using Keil µVision, and deploy by running the binary on the test board

-Some of the source code may not build correctly if wrong MPU is selected in µVision
+Some of the source code may not build correctly if wrong MCU is selected in µVision